Woman convicted as juvenile faces death in Iran

 But human rights groups say Sekaanvand's imminent execution is the result of an unfair trial and that she shouldn't face execution because she was a minor at the time of the killing.

 At 15 years old, Sekaanvand ran away from home, a small village in northern Iran, for love and opportunity.
-She married Hossein Sarmadi, a man four years older than she, believing he would give her a better life Instead, Sarmadi made everything worse for his teenage wife, regularly beating and swearing at her, according to Amnesty International and Human Rights Watch.
+She married Hossein Sarmadi, a man four years older than she, believing he would give her a better life.
+Instead, Sarmadi made everything worse for his teenage wife, regularly beating and swearing at her, according to Amnesty International and Human Rights Watch.

 Sekaanvand tried to protect herself and asked him several times for a divorce, which he refused to grant her.
 She went to the police and filed complaints, but human rights groups say police failed to even investigate the allegations.